- 2010 , Brown Judaic Studies

-Lewis is General Editor of the book series Writings from the Ancient World published by SBL Press with 19 volumes under his editorship and another 23 in preparation.
+Lewis is General Editor of the book series Writings from the Ancient World published by SBL Press with 20 volumes under his editorship and another 27 in preparation.
 He is past editor of the journals Near Eastern Archaeology and Hebrew Annual Review.
 He is the author of Cults of the Dead in Ancient Israel and Ugarit, and co-author of Ugaritic Narrative Poetry.
 He has co-edited (with Gary Beckman) Text, Artifact, and Image: Revealing Ancient Israelite Religion for the Brown Judaic Studies series.
-His current research projects include The Religion of Ancient Israel to appear in the Yale Anchor Bible Reference Library series through Yale University Press and Archaic Aramaic to appear through SBL Press.
+His current research projects include God: The Religion of Ancient Israel through the Lens of Divinity to appear in the Yale Anchor Bible Reference Library series through Yale University Press and Archaic Aramaic to appear through SBL Press.

 His articles have appeared in the Biblical Archaeologist, the Bulletin of the American Schools of Oriental Research, the Journal of the American Oriental Society, the Journal of Ancient Near Eastern Religions, the Journal of Biblical Literature, the Journal of Near Eastern Studies, Hebrew Annual Review, Interpretation and Vetus Testamentum.
 Other articles and book chapters have appeared in collected volumes published by the American Schools of Oriental Research, Blackwell, Eisenbrauns, E. J. Brill, Lockwood Press, Oriental Institute Museum Publications, Palgrave Macmillan, Ugarit-Verlag, Westminster John Knox Press, Wipf & Stock, and Wiley Blackwell.